-A motion was made to elect Rachel Loeb as President of NYCEDC, in place of her positions as Acting President and Executive Vice President of NYCEDC.
+A motion was made to elect each of Faye Penn and Vaughn Ratchford as an Executive Vice President of NYCEDC (in place of each of them serving as a Senior Vice President) and to elect each of Sabrina Lippman and Jennifer Montalvo as a Senior Vice President of NYCEDC.
 Such motion was seconded and unanimously approved.
-The position of Rachel Loeb as an officer shall be conditioned upon the continuance of her employment by NYCEDC.
+The position of each of Faye Penn, Vaughn Ratchford, Sabrina Lippman and Jennifer Montalvo as an officer shall be conditioned upon the continuance of her or his employment by NYCEDC.